miurahr/aqtinstall/README.rst

 This is an utility replacing the official graphical Qt installer.
 It can automatically download prebuilt Qt binaries for any target (you're not bound to Linux binaries on Linux; you could also download iOS binaries).
-It's working on Linux, OS X and Windows.
+It's working with python on Linux, OS X and Windows.

 Prerequisite
 ------------